hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 ### Spaces[](#spaces "Permalink to this headline")

 > helion create-space *\<name\>*
 > :   Create a new space.
-This is an Application Lifecycle Service 3 specific command.
 >
 >     + options
 >